-He is credited with saving the city from the invading Huns led by Attila, in 451 by conjuring up fog to envelop the city.
+He is credited with saving the city from the invading Huns led by Attila, in 451 by conjuring up a fog to envelop the city.
 His tomb lies in the crypt of the Cathedral.
-The crypt features a vaulted ceiling supported by rows of corinthian columns.
+The crypt features a vaulted ceiling supported by rows of Corinthian columns.

 Abdul and Bakar want to give something back to Italy for accepting them so they are studying Italian and taking part in the Walking Tour to improve their language.
 Part of their tour is to draw comparisons between Modena with where they came from.

 Abdul told us how the colonial buildings in Pakistan were much like the Ducal Palace of Modena.
 It’s a Baroque palace on the edge of the old city.
 It was built by Este Dukes of Modena who occupied the palace between 1452 and 1859.
 The duke fled to Vienna after the area was invaded by Piedmont and never came back.
 As a result, Modena was absorbed into the Kingdom of Italy by King Victor Emmanuel II.
 These days the old Ducal Palace is part of the Italian Military Academy.

 In the piazza, in front of Palazzo Ducale, a water feature flows along the course representing the old river, long since gone.
 Bakar told us of Gambia, how the tiny country is split in two by the Gambia River. and how this waterway reminds him of home.